 - Search for job offers through regularly checking exhibitors websites, Career360° and Career Services Facebook, Instagram, LinkedIn, and Twitter.

 - Ask contacts if you can do an Information Interview with them to learn more about their firm or ask them to refer you to someone you can approach to do an Information Interview with.
-Contact Career Services to get support around approaching and conducting an Information Interview.
+Book a job preparation appointment to get support around approaching and conducting an Information Interview.